 Hi!
-My name is Erin and I’m based in Ontario, Canada (zone 5b).
+My name is Erin and I’m based in Ontario, Canada (USDA hardiness zone 5a, Canadian hardiness zone 6a) .
 I’m passionate about gardening- especially growing veggies- and I’ve turned my love of gardening into a career!
 I have a Horticulture Certificate with a focus on Greenhouse Production from the University of Guelph.
-Along with the work that I do for Planter, during the growing season I work at a small-scale organic market garden (as well as keeping up with my garden at home!)
+I previously worked at a small-scale organic market garden and I’ve recently relocated to start a market garden of my own!
+I have also volunteered with my local Master Gardeners chapter and was on the Board of Directors for my local Horticultural Society.

-Gardening aside, my favorite way to spend time is with my husband and our four kitties!
+Gardening aside, my favorite way to spend my free time is with my husband and our four kitties!

 Soil pH for Veggie Gardens (and a Feature Launch!)